 - The school’s provision for pastoral care is monitored on a regular basis.

-- Pupils are given clear explanations of what is expected of them in terms of behaviour and social skills
+- The pupils are given clear explanations of what is expected of them in terms of behaviour and social skills.

 We believe that our approach to pastoral care is second to none and have evidence to show that the impact from the work undertaken in school has had outstanding success and contributed significantly to the progress made by our children.
 The development of this work will be on-going and we will continue to celebrate our success on a daily basis, by watching our children learn, succeed and become inspirational citizens.